 The IEEE C57.12.80 standard defines a transformer as a static electrical device consisting of one winding, or two or more coupled windings, with or without a magnetic core, to introduce mutual coupling between electrical circuits.
-Transformers are widely used in electric power systems to transfer energy by electromagnetic induction the between circuits at same usually with modified frequency. voltage and current values.
+Transformers are widely used in electric power systems to transfer energy by electromagnetic induction circuits between at the same frequency, usually with modified voltage and current values.